WoldringLabMSU/Computational-Stability/NavigatingRosetta_README.txt

 	(Local Desktop -> Server Cluster)
 	scp -r /PATH/TO/FILE/OR/FOLDER/ <username>@<something>.<something>:/PATH/IN/SERVER/CLUSTER/

- - For a 58 Residue protein (1H0T_WT.pdb) on a computing cluster requesting 2000Gb*
- for one Node, one task per node,and one CPU per task:
+ - For a 58 Residue protein (1H0T_WT.pdb) on a computing cluster MaxRSS of 5 Gb* for one Node, one task per node,and one CPU per task:

 	(minimize_with_cst) took ~25 seconds
-        * - This is not a recommendation when performing minimize_with_cst and was only used for convenience
+        * - This is not a recommendation when performing minimize_with_cst

 	(ddg_monomer) took ~24 hours
-	* - This is not a recommendation when performing ddg_monomer and was only used for convenience
+	* - This is not a recommendation when performing ddg_monomer